lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 In marine systems, symbiosis partners can be sponges or diatoms.
 In freshwater systems, the _Azolla_ symbiosis is a prime example.
 Terrestrial hosts can be cycads (plants), mosses, but also lichens (fungi).
-These symbioses are mostly not obligate; most cyanobacteria can live independently from their host. [@Peters1991]
+These symbioses are mostly facultative: most cyanobacteria can live independently from their host. [@Peters1991]

 The _Azolla_-_Nostoc_ symbiosis is perhaps most related to moss-cyanobacterium symbioses.
 Moss-cyanobacterium symbioses are particularly present in boreal and temperate regions.